TomSoderling/TomSoderling.github.io/_posts/2018-01-16-AppCenter-Automated-UI-tests-on-build.md

 --token
 ```

 Let's break down what each of these 8 parameters are.
-I'll try to explain what they are and what values you'll probably want to use for them.
+I'll try to explain what they are and what values you'll probably want to use for each.

 ```bash
 --app "tomso/Pickster"